 A memorial service will be held at 12:00 noon on Saturday, October 12, 2019 at the Troy Methodist Church.
 Interment will immediately follow the service at Milnor Lake Cemetery.
 Arrangements are by Schnackenberg Funeral Home in Libby.
 Online condolences and memories may be shared at www.schnackenbergfh.com.

-To send flowers to LOUISE's family, please visit our floral section.
+To send flowers to LOUISE's family, please visit our floral store.